Benson-Gikonyo/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 Task 16: Write a script that lists all shows, and all genres linked to that show, from the database hbtn_0d_tvshows.

 Task 17: Write a script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter

+Task 18: Write a script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows.